• LAUNCH YOUR DREAM

 HDR stands for High Dynamic Range and basically means that it keeps both deep shadow and bright highlight detail.
 Cameras (which cannot rival the human eye) often have trouble capturing such a wide range of tones.
 The iPhone’s HDR function is surprisingly accurate and far simpler than combining exposures in Photoshop.

 Here’s the tricky part.
-If you take the photo without telling the camera what to do, the camera’s light meter will make the exposure decisions for you.
+If you take a photo without telling the camera what to do, the camera’s light meter will make the exposure decisions for you.
 Sometimes this works.
 Sometimes it doesn’t.

 I knew the camera would have trouble with the range of tones so I focused on the snow hoping to keep the bright detail. iPhones allow you to pre-focus and expose your shot by tapping on any part of the scene.
 Here is an example of exposing to keep detail.
 You can see outside, but Bear is too dark to see in detail.